-In most cases, an APRN must have met two post-RN requirements: 1) graduation-level nursing education and 2) national certification in a specialty.
+In most cases, an APRN must have met two post-RN requirements: 1) graduation-level nursing education (Nurse Practitioner programs in Nebraska) and 2) national certification in a specialty.
 There are some exceptions, based on date of program completion and/or area of specialty.

 APRNs may have additional requirements, based on license category.

 Select a Nebraska Advanced Practice Registered Nurse Topic: